yochaigal/cairn/resources/monsters/ettin.md

 # Ettin

-10 HP, 16 STR, 6 WIL, club (d10)
+10 HP, 16 STR, 8 DEX, 6 WIL, club (d10)

-- Two-headed giant kin of low intelligence and aggressive behavior.
-Lay underground and only act in darkness.
+- The two-headed kin of giants.
+Prefer caves and underground hovels.
-- One head is always vigilant, preventing being surprised.
+- Cannot be surprised.